murixiyang/Room25/README.md

 # Room25
-A web simulation of board game Room25
+A web application simulating the board game Room25